 White Tara Statue

-Bodhisattvas are often used as metaphors for Buddhist virtues.
-Therefore, our White Tara statue is again perceived as both a bodhisattva and also a Buddha statue.
-Both a bodhisattva in Mahayana beliefs, and also a Buddha in Vajrayana.
-Nonetheless, Tara can be considered a broad term for many aspects of the same Buddhist virtues.
+Our White Tara statue is a depiction of a bodhisattva and also a Buddha.
+In Mahayana beliefs she is a bodhisattva and she is a full fledged Buddha in Vajrayana Buddhism.
+Additionally, Tara can be considered a broad term for many aspects of the same Buddhist virtues.
 As a result, there are many incarnations of Tara such as Green Tara, White Tara, Black Tara, Cittamani Tara and Yellow Tara.
-However, this White Tara statue depicts the fruits of compassion such as long life, peace, prosperity, healing and serenity.
+More specifically, this White Tara statue depicts the fruits of compassion such as long life, peace, prosperity, healing and serenity.
 She is also believed to be the wish fulfilling wheel known as “cintachakra”.

-Also, the White Tara symbolism is fortified with her 7 eyes.
+White Tara’s rich symbolism is fortified with her 7 eyes.
 There are 3 eyes on her face including the eye in the middle of her forehead which represents her ability to see the ultimate reality.
 Plus, there is also a single eye on the palms of her hands and the soles of her feet.
-As a result, all of her actions are governed by the ultimate compassion and wisdom.
+Therefore, all of her actions are governed by the ultimate compassion and wisdom.

 Our White Tara statue is one of the most elegant depictions available.
 Our artisans in Nepal use the traditional lost wax method to create the highest quality bodhisattva and Buddha statues.
 As a result, our statues will last for many lifetimes and can be passed down for generations.
 Please contact me if you have any special requests, questions or concerns.